-The Dell XPS 13 is one of the most desirable Windows laptops in the world.
+The Dell XPS 13 is one of the most desirable Windows laptops ever made.
 Its carbon fibre keyboard surround is iconic, and its build and portability are beyond reproach.
-But for many the Asus VivoBook S15 may be the best laptop choice.
+But for many people the Asus VivoBook S15 may be the best laptop choice.

 It costs hundreds of pounds less, is just as powerful and – in some specs – is a much better gaming laptop.
 The larger screen and deeper keyboard are handy if you want a laptop to work all day with too.